awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 **Note**
 The previous command may use different default values from what is set in your current manifest file\.
 To learn more about a specific resource, see the Kubernetes [API reference](https://kubernetes.io/docs/reference/#api-reference)\.

 If you originally created an Amazon EKS cluster with Kubernetes version 1\.11 or earlier and haven't removed the `--resource-container` flag from the `kube-proxy` DaemonSet, then updating to Kubernetes 1\.16 will cause `kube-proxy` failures\.
-This flag is deprecated in Kubernetes 1\.16\.
+This flag is no longer supported in Kubernetes 1\.16\.
 For more information, see `kube-proxy` in [Kubernetes 1\.16 Deprecations and removals](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.16.md#deprecations-and-removals)\.
 You must remove this flag before updating to Kubernetes 1\.16\.<a name="1-16-do-now"></a>

 **What you need to do before updating to 1\.16**
 + Change your YAML files to reference the new APIs\.
 + Update custom integrations and controllers to call the new APIs\.
 + Ensure that you use an updated version of any third party tools, such as ingress controllers, continuous delivery systems, and other tools that call the new APIs\.

-  To easily check for deprecated API usage in your cluster, make sure that the `audit` [control plane log](control-plane-logs.md) is enabled, and specify `v1beta` as a filter for the events\.
+  To easily check for discontinued API usage in your cluster, make sure that the `audit` [control plane log](control-plane-logs.md) is enabled, and specify `v1beta` as a filter for the events\.
 All of the replacement APIs are in Kubernetes versions later than 1\.10\.
 Applications on any supported version of Amazon EKS can begin using the updated APIs now\.
 + Remove the `--resource-container=""` flag from your `kube-proxy` DaemonSet, if your cluster was originally deployed with Kubernetes 1\.11 or earlier or use a kube\-proxy configuration file \(recommended\)\.
 To determine whether your current version of `kube-proxy` has the flag, enter the following command\.

   ```